bbredesen/go-vk/README.md

 	}

 	r, instance := vk.CreateInstance(&icInfo, nil)
     // r is actually a vk.Result, which is itself just an int32.
-All enumerated types, including Result,
+All enumerated
-    // implement String() so you can print the value (or panic on it).
-Because it is
+    // types, including Result, implement String() so you can easily print the
-    // returned as a value, not a pointer, you cannot test for nil (Go-style
+    // value.
+Because it is returned as a value, not a pointer, you cannot test
-    // error checking), but you are able to directly compare it to the known
+    // for nil, but you are able to directly compare it to the known error
-    // error codes that Vulkan might return. if r != vk.SUCCESS {
+    // codes that Vulkan might return.
+This is consistent with the Vulkan API,
+    // but semi-inconsistent with Go-style error checking. if r != vk.SUCCESS {
         fmt.Printf("Failed to create Vulkan instance, error code was %s\n", r.String()) if r == vk.ERROR_INCOMPATIBLE_DRIVER {